 All reimbursement data is based on the retail price at pharmacies, which are the only authorized points of sale to patients in Germany.

-For products not included in the “finished pharmaceutical preparations,” pharmacies mark up prices as much as 100%.
+For products not included in the “finished pharmaceutical products,” pharmacies mark up prices as much as 100%.

 Germany continues to be the largest importer of medical cannabis in the world, and domestic production is not expected to reach the shelves until the end of 2020 the earliest.